-- The fee for an outdoor wedding on Council land is $200 (non-refundable once processed)
+- The fee for an outdoor wedding on Council land is $227 (non-refundable once processed).

-Council manages alcohol permits for public places such as beaches.
-While there is ban on alcohol consumption in public places, Council may provide a permit for a wedding toast following the ceremony.
-If you are marrying on GORCC or Parks Victoria land you must first obtain the required permit from them, and then Council can grant an alcohol permit for the wedding toast at no charge.
+Council manages wedding toast permits for public places such as beaches.
+While there is a ban on alcohol consumption in public places, Council may provide a permit for a wedding toast following the ceremony.
+If you are marrying on the Authority or Parks Victoria land you must first obtain the required wedding permit from them, and then Council can grant an alcohol permit for the wedding toast at no charge.
 Make your wedding toast permit application in writing to Council, including a copy of your wedding permit to Info@surfcoast.vic.gov.au

 You can also obtain a permit for a wedding toast in Council buildings or on Council land.